““Self love is good thing, but self-awareness is way more important.’” – Louis CK

 So with that being said, self-awareness is never forgetting what you have and focusing less on what you don’t.
 No one likes a person with a limiting view of the world.
 Live in abundance.

-And lastly its knowing when you’re an asshole and having the courage to admit it and make a conscious effort to not be one next time.
+And lastly, its knowing when you’re an asshole and having the courage to admit it and make a conscious effort to not be one the next time around.